 Freshwater marshes are wetlands usually dominated by herbaceous flora.
 In Florida, these marshes are influenced by their subtropical location, fluctuating water levels, frequency and intensity of fire, organic matter accumulation and hard water (Kushlan 1990).
 These factors, combined with the dominant species found within a marsh, dictate the category within which the marsh is placed.
 Six major categories of freshwater marshes are recognized in Florida.
 The marsh in the Red Root Preserve is within the "wet prairie" category.
-These marshes usually have a short (flooded less than 6 months) hydroperiod, a high (more than once every ten years) frequency of fire and low (few centimeters to non-existent) accumulation of organic material (Kushlan 1990).

-Currently, the marsh on the Red Root Preserve contains and is fringed by invasive, exotic trees - primarily Melaleuca quinquenervia.
+These marshes usually have a short than 6 months) (flooded less hydroperiod, a high (more than once every ten years) frequency of fire and low (few centimeters to non-existent) accumulation of organic material (Kushlan 1990).
+When the preserve was purchased, the marsh on the Preserve contained and was fringed by invasive exotic trees - primarily Melaleuca quinquenervia. invasive trees were removed and treated.
 Control measures for exotic plant species on the Red Root Preserve are discussed in section 4 of this document.